 It is great to have all the basic features for your hosting package, but, wouldn’t you want to get more for your money?
 There are features that you might miss out on, such as:

-- Good Server Location: Server location is one of the chief elements that affects the speed of your WordPress site.
+- Good Server Location: Server location is one of the chief elements that affect the speed of your WordPress site.
 As a rule, a website will load faster if it’s been accessed from a place that is geographically near the physical position of the server.

 - A Plethora of Useful Plugins: Don’t look for a bigger number of plugins – look for plugins that you can benefit from!
 Ensure that your hosting service provides you with plugins that will enhance the security of your site, improve your SEO, and make the monitoring and maintenance process easier.